Blizarre/englishify/README.md

 # Englishify

-This is a small project that utilizes GPT to assist non-native English speakers in improving their writing skills.
+This is a weekend project that utilizes Chat-GPT to help non-native English speakers enhance their writing abilities.
+It simply asks ChatGPT to rewrite their text using a selection of dialects and use cases.

+It's the code behind the website https://englishify.uk.

 ## Run